 Focus on lens – always set manual to infinity – but it doesnt mean that You have to set the macimum value.
 With f4.0 this can be little closer than infinity, best way to check how Your lens is working with that – try to set the sharpness on brightest possible object – can be the star, can be the moon, can be some distant lights.
 And If You dont have posibility to block the correct setting – check it many times during night shooting as it could changed during moving the camera or by accident.
-Good TIP – You can use sticky tape to block the focal ring of Your lens – can do the trick!
+Good TIP – You can use sticky tape (duct tape) to block the focal ring of Your lens – can do the trick!

-I am organizing photographic workshops in Norway, one of the subject is Aurora hunting in Lofoten Islands and Senja - if You wan't to experience live hunting for Northern Lights - let me know or check the list of nearest workshops.
+I am organizing photographic workshops in Norway, where one of the subject is Aurora hunting in Lofoten Islands and Senja - if You wan't to experience live hunting for Northern Lights - let me know or check the list of nearest workshops.